seadsystem/website/README.md

 #Django Frontend
 This is a preliminary setup for our seads Frontend website, which will eventually include d3 visualizations.

-##Installation-OSX 10.10
-This assumes you have the package manager homebrew installed, if not you can go to http://brew.sh/ to download and install homebrew.

-To install the necessary dependencies of this project open a terminal and type the following commands.
+To install the necessary dependencies on Ubuntu 16.04, open a terminal and type the following commands.
 1. Install python3

     ```sh
-    brew install python3
+    sudo apt-get install python3
     ```

-2. Install django
+2. Install pip3

     ```sh
-    pip3 install django
+    sudo apt-get install python3-pip
     ```

-3. Install requests library for python
+3. Install other requirements

     ```sh
-    pip3 install requests
-    ```

-4. Install Django Rest Framework

-    ```sh
-    pip3 install djangorestframework
-    ```

-5. Install Rest Framework Swagger

-    ```sh
-    pip3 install django-rest-swagger
+    sudo pip3 install -r requirements.txt
     ```

 ##Running the Website
 you can now run the existing Seads website!
 Just type: